Lake Baikal: History

+As part of Russia

-Russian expansion into the Buryat area around Lake Baikal in 1628–58 was part of the Russian conquest of Siberia.
+Russian expansion into the Buryat area around Lake Baikal in 1628–1658 was part of the Russian conquest of Siberia.
 It was done first by following the Angara River upstream from Yeniseysk (founded 1619) and later by moving south from the Lena River.
 Russians first heard of the Buryats in 1609 at Tomsk.
 According to folktales related a century after the fact, in 1623, Demid Pyanda, who may have been the first Russian to reach the Lena, crossed from the upper Lena to the Angara and arrived at Yeniseysk.

-Vikhor Savin (1624) and Maksim Perfilyev (1626 and 1627–28) explored Tungus country on the lower Angara.
+The Russian explorers Vikhor Savin (1624) and Maksim Perfilyev (1626 and 1627–28) explored Tungus country on the lower Angara.
 To the west, Krasnoyarsk on the upper Yenisei was founded in 1627.
-A number of ill-documented expeditions explored eastward from Krasnoyarsk.
+A number of ill-documented (poorly recorded) expeditions explored eastward from Krasnoyarsk.
 In 1628, Pyotr Beketov first encountered a group of Buryats and collected yasak (tribute) from them at the future site of Bratsk.
 In 1629, Yakov Khripunov set off from Tomsk to find a rumored silver mine.
 His men soon began plundering both Russians and natives.
 They were joined by another band of rioters from Krasnoyarsk, but left the Buryat country when they ran short of food.
 This made it difficult for other Russians to enter the area.
 In 1631, Maksim Perfilyev built an ostrog at Bratsk.
 The pacification was moderately successful, but in 1634, Bratsk was destroyed and its garrison killed.
 In 1635, Bratsk was restored by a punitive expedition under Radukovskii.
 In 1638, it was besieged unsuccessfully.
 In 1638, Perfilyev crossed from the Angara over the Ilim portage to the Lena River and went downstream as far as Olyokminsk.
 Returning, he sailed up the Vitim River into the area east of Lake Baikal (1640) where he heard reports of the Amur country.
 In 1641, Verkholensk was founded on the upper Lena.

-In 1643, Kurbat Ivanov went further up the Lena and became the first Russian to see Lake Baikal and Olkhon Island.
+In 1643, Kurbat Ivanov went further up the Lena and became the first European to see Lake Baikal and Olkhon Island.
 Half his party under Skorokhodov remained on the lake, reached the Upper Angara at its northern tip, and wintered on the Barguzin River on the northeast side.